Weighted boundary limits of the Kobayashi--Fuks metric on h-extendible domains: Proofs of the results

 The idea for proving Theorem~\ref{kf metric} and Theorem~\ref{g tilde} are through similar lines.
 After bringing our domain $\Om$ into a normal form, we first blow up a small neighborhood of the point $p\in \pa \Om$ via a family of dilation maps which would transfer our boundary problem into interior problem on the dilated domains.
 Then applying a crucial fact that the dilated domains are contained in bumped model domains $D_{\de}$ and using monotonicity, we deduce the boundary asymptotics on the previously mentioned small neighborhood of $p$.
 Finally, utilizing the localization results, we obtain the required asymptotics on $\Om$.

-Let us first make an initial change of coordinates near $p$ to bring the defining function for $\Om$ into a normal form.
-This coordinate change doesn't alter our non-tangential approach to $p$.
+Let us first make an initial change of coordinates near $p$ to bring the defining function of $\Om$ into a normal form.
+This coordinate change does not alter our non-tangential approach to $p$.
 By \cite{Yu-1995}, we can choose local holomorphic coordinates near $p$ in which $p=0$, and the domain $\Om$ is defined near $p$ by the equation $r<0$ with